-- Describes the purpose of the program, which is intended for the J-1 holder to intern in the U.S., while you accompany them as a dependent spouse or a child (under 21 years of age).
+Describes the purpose of the program, which is intended for the J-1 holder to intern in the U.S., while you accompany them as a dependent spouse or a child (under 21 years of age).

 The I-94 record is your U.S. Arrival/Departure record.
-If you are coming to the U.S. by air or sea, your arrival record will be recorded electronically by CBP.
-We recommend you access and print your electronic arrival record (I-94 record) by visiting www.cbp.gov/i94.
-You will keep this printed copy with other important documents like your DS-2019 form and J-2 Visa.
+If you are coming to the U.S. by air or sea, your arrival will be recorded electronically by CBP.

 Visitors coming to the U.S. through a land border (most common with Canadian or Mexican participants) will receive a paper I-94 record from the CBP officer upon entering the U.S. If you do receive a paper I-94, you will be required to surrender the I-94 when leaving the U.S. so that your departure can be recorded properly.

 J-2 participants are eligible to work in the United States, but they must first apply through the U.S. Citizenship and Immigration Services (USCIS) for work authorization.

 To qualify for employment authorization, you will be asked to prove that the job you are doing is not intended to support the J-1 holder.
 Instructions are available on the USCIS website.

 Social Security Number

 If your Employment Authorization is approved, you may then apply for a Social Security Number, which is a unique nine-digit number that your U.S. employer will need in order to put you on their payroll.